mwyvr/rid/README.md

 The 12-byte binary representation of an ID is comprised of a:

-- 4-byte timestamp value representing seconds since the Unix epoch
+- 4-byte timestamp value representing seconds ticked since the Unix epoch
 - 2-byte machine identifier
 - 2-byte process identifier
-- 4-byte cryptographically secure generated random value
+- 4-byte crypto/rand generated random value verified per tick for uniqueness

 Including the machine and process info into an ID makes `rid` potentially suitable, without need for configuration or coordination, for distributed